Maldives ex-president arrested, to appear in court Wednesday

 A court had ordered police to arrest Nasheed after he missed a February 10 court appearance in a case relating to accusations that he illegally detained a judge during the last days of his rule.

+“...We have him in police custody.
+He will be produced in court tomorrow.”

 Nasheed, the Maldives’ first democratically elected leader, left office last year in contested circumstances.
-He entered the Indian High Commission, or embassy, on February 13 and left 10 days later on the understanding that he would be able to conduct “peaceful political activity”.
+He entered the Indian High Commission on February 13 and left 10 days later on the understanding that he would be able to conduct “peaceful political activity”.

 His supporters say he was ousted last February in a coup in the Maldives, a major tourist destination.
 They have clashed with police outside the diplomatic mission.